sourcegraph/handbook/content/product-engineering/engineering/cloud/devops/continuous_delivery.md

-# Sourcegraph Cloud Continuous Delivery
+# Sourcegraph Cloud continuous delivery

 This is a brief overview of the CD process for Sourcegraph Cloud (sourcegraph.com).